Report: Johnson & Johnson Hid Findings Of Asbestos In Baby Powder For Decades

-(CBS News/CBS Local)– Johnson & Johnson has for decades known its raw talc and finished powders at times tested positive for small quantities of asbestos, with the company’s doctors and lawyers vexed by the findings but failing to alert regulators or consumers, according to a Reuters story published Friday.
+(CBS NEWS) – Johnson & Johnson has for decades known its raw talc and finished powders at times tested positive for small quantities of asbestos, with the company’s doctors and lawyers vexed by the findings but failing to alert regulators or consumers, according to a Reuters story published Friday.

 Any exposure to asbestos is a health risk, according to the World Health Organization and other medical groups.